midnightntwrk/midnight-architecture/components/PubSubIndexer/README.md

 ## Operating Environment

+In principle, PubSub Indexer is meant to run in two kinds of environments:
+  - desktops, which require minimum amount of preparation and configuration in order to run the component at all
+  - cloud/server deployments, where setup that supports high availability is needed and high load of queries can be handled

-Possibly any _desktop_ operating system may be used, the most popular ones are:
+Possibly any _desktop_ operating system may be used, with the most popular being:
-- Microsoft Windows
 - Linux distributions
 - macOS
-- BSD flavors
+- Microsoft Windows

 ## Key Library Dependencies

-- Scala standard library
-- Typelevel stack
+- Typelevel stack as a "standard functional library" for types, operations, effects and streaming
   - cats-core
   - cats-effect
-  - doobie
   - fs2
+- doobie - for DB Access
-- Caliban
+- Caliban - for exposing GraphQL API
-- Sttp
+- Sttp - for Http layer
-- Circe
+- Circe - for JSON serialization

 ## Logical Data Model

 ![](./datamodel.svg)

 ### Entities

+_TODO: Move these to apis and common types with proper descriptions_

 #### Block